facebookresearch/stopes/README.md

   --global-option="--fast_multihead_attn" ./
 ```

+### Speech package installing

+Some speech packages like the MMS Text-to-Speech(TTS) require additional library installation, see [here](stopes/speech/README.md) for more details.

 ## How `stopes` works

 `stopes` is made of a few different parts:

 1. `core` provides a library to write readable piplines
 2. `modules` provides a set of modules using the core library and implementing
    common steps in our mining and evaluation pipelines
 3. `pipelines` provides pipeline implementation for the data pipelines we use in
    NLLB:

 - `monolingual` to preprocess and clean single language data
 - `bitext` to run the "global mining" pipeline and extract aligned sentences
   from two monolingual datasets. (inspired by
   [CCMatrix](https://ai.facebook.com/blog/ccmatrix-a-billion-scale-bitext-data-set-for-training-translation-models/))
 - `distilation` to run our sequence-level knowledge distillation pipeline which trains a small student model from a pre-trained large teacher model (approach based on https://arxiv.org/abs/1606.07947)

 4. `eval` provides a set of evaluation tools, including ALTI+ and BLASER for text-free speech translation evaluation.
 5. `demo` contains applications of stopes, including a quickstart demo that you can run at home of mining as well as a example usage of ALTI+ for toxicity and hallucination analysis.